DataCanvasIO/YLearn/docs/source/sub/est_model/dml.rst

 .. topic:: Notation

     We use capital letters for matrices and small letters for vectors.
-The treatment is denoted as :math:`y`, the outcome is denoted by :math:`x`, the covariate is denoted by :math:`v`, and other adjustment set variables as :math:`w`.
+The treatment is denoted by :math:`x`, the outcome is denoted by :math:`y`, the covariate is denoted by :math:`v`, and other adjustment set variables are :math:`w`.
 Greek letters are for error terms.

 The double machine learning (DML) model [Chern2016]_ can be applied when all confounders of the treatment and outcome, variables that simultaneously influence the treatment and outcome, are observed.
 Let :math:`y` be the outcome and :math:`x` be the treatment,